justgo129/dataScienceCourseraTidyDataWeek4/CodeBook.md

     XYsubject<-aggregate(XYsubject, by=list(XYsubject[,80], XYsubject[,81]),
                     FUN=mean, na.rm=TRUE)

 As shown above, the file *activity_labels* contained a key, mapping each of the six numeric values of Y to the name of a general activity.
-A *merge* was therefore performed in order to bring the verbal description of each activity code into the final answer for the exercise:
+A *merge* was therefore performed in order to bring the verbal description of each activity code (see above) into the final answer for the exercise:

-    XYsubject <- merge(XYsubject, activity_labels,
+    XYsubject <- merge(XYsubject, activity_labels, by.x=c("activity_number"), by.y=c("V1"))
-                    by.x=c("activity_number"), by.y=c("V1"))

 The exercise concluded when the information from *activity_labels* was merged into a new *XYsubject* in order to provide meaningful information, retaining the same data frame name: *XYsubject*.  *XYsubject* was exported from R as week4.txt and uploaded to Coursera.